English not your home language? No problem!

 Relationships are built up between school support staff, teaching staff and parents informally on a day-to-day basis.
 If any concerns arise about a child’s learning or progress, parents are initially encouraged to request a meeting with their child’s Class Teacher.
 Further meetings can be arranged to discuss strategies and progress as required. .

-Further conversations between the Inclusion Manager, the Class Teacher and parents can be arranged as appropriate to discuss any developing needs.
-The Inclusion Manager is responsible for coordinating any additional support that your child may need.
+Further conversations between the Assistant Head for Inclusion, the Class Teacher and parents can be arranged as appropriate to discuss any developing needs.
+The Assistant Head for Inclusion is responsible for overseeing the coordination of any additional support that your child may need.

 Headteacher: Ms Elizabeth Bancroft

 The Headteacher oversees all areas of the school’s provision.
 If appropriate, the Headteacher will be involved in meeting with parents to discuss children’s progress and deciding upon how the school can best meet a child’s needs.

 SEND Governor: TBC

 Our SEND Governor supports the school in ensuring that the needs of all children are met in line with the SEND Code of Practice (2014).

 Please follow the links below where you will find the following policies and procedures that you may wish to read: